 This is truly one of the great experiences in Iceland and something out of the ordinary.
 Iceland is one of those destinations that totally gets under your skin and into your soul.
 It is a landscape of unexpected wonders, stunning experiences and a place you will never forget.
+Your Icelandic adventure will take you to the very heart of nature to view glaciers, offshore islands, wildlife and so much more.
+If travelling is your passion then put Iceland on the list.

 9 nights stay in 4 star or similar traditional accommodation